dtp04/B2_USTH_Bachelor-of-Space-Science/README.md

 # USTH---Bachelor-of-Space-Science

-All my reports for practical works, exercises and group projects in the 2nd year during the course.
+All my reports for practical works, exercises and group projects during my 2nd year at USTH (except the course 'Basic programming', it is from the 1st year).